cosmos/gaia/docs/hub-tutorials/join-testnet.md

 ### Blocksync
 Blocksync will require navigating the Theta upgrade either via [Cosmovisor](#using-cosmovisor) or manually.

-Manually updating `gaiad` will require stopping the chain and installing the new binary once it halts at the expected block height (sometime on March 17).
+Manually updating `gaiad` will require stopping the chain and installing the new binary once it halts at the expected block height (some time on March 17, TBA).

 Logs will show `ERR UPGRADE "Theta" NEEDED at height: XXXX`.
 Stop `gaiad` and run the following: